QIICR/dcmqi-guide/user_guide/faq.md

 In our view, there is no need for yet another implementation of RT-STRUCT conversion to and from research formats.

+We also note that although reporting of measurements for an image region defined by RT-STRUCT is supported by DICOM TID1500 Structured report, we currently do not implement direct support for this in `dcmqi`.
+We may consider adding this functionality in the future.

+Users that have a need to report measurements over RT-STRUCT should first convert RT-STRUCT into a rasterized representation stored in an ITK-readable research format using any of the tools mentioned above, and then convert the result into DICOM Segmentation image using `dcmqi`.
+The measurements reported over the region defined by the Segmentation image can then be stored as a DICOM TID1500 Structured report.

 ## What are the formats that `dcmqi` supports?

 The research formats we support are specific to the type of the object being converted, as summarized in the table below.